JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 2. Click on the yellow `Download Python` button and run the installer
 3. Make sure you select `Add python.exe to PATH` in the start of the installer, and then click on `Install Now`
 4. **Reboot your computer**

+NOTE: If you run The Checker (on Windows OS) without Python installed yet, The Checker will refused to run and bring you to Python download page instead.

 ## Credits
 - [@Blue](https://forum.hearingtracker.com/u/blue/summary): Original author of this project